DataDog/integrations-extras/causely/README.md

 - **Improve operational efficiency**: Reduce labor, data, and tooling costs by focusing on faster Mean Time to Repair (MTTR) and implementing efficient operational processes.
 - **Accelerate the delivery of features and innovations**: Enhance the speed and reliability of shipping new services and features to market, ensuring a competitive edge and meeting customer demands promptly.

+Causely integrates with Datadog to provide automated root cause analysis for Datadog Watchdog events.
+Causely uses the Datadog API key to fetch the configured monitors and use the triggered Watchdog events as input to the Causal AI reasoning platform and identifies the root cause of the anomalies and alerts.
+Causely sends back the remediated root cause as events to Datadog which can be viewed in the Causely Datadog dashboard.

 ## Setup

-The Causely integration uses a [Datadog API key][2], which needs to be created by a Datadog admin.

-To connect Datadog with Causely, create monitors in Datadog.
-For more information, see the [Alerting documentation][3].
+Causely uses the [Datadog API key][2] to fetch the configured monitors and use the triggered Watchdog events as input to the Causal AI reasoning platform.
+Causely analyzes the events and identifies the root cause of the anomalies and alerts.
 To learn how to configure the Causely integration for Datadog, see the [Causely documentation][4].

+## Data Collected

+### Events

+Causely identified and remediated root causes display in your Causely dashboard.

 ## Support